-In the rest of this section, we show the convergence of the numerical solution of the problem~\eqref{eqn:dis_dirichlet} to the true solution of the Dirichlet problem~\eqref{eqn:dirichlet} as $\beta,t,h\rightarrow 0$.
-This is achieved in three steps.
-In the first step, we show that the true solution of the Dirichlet problem can be approximated by the true solution of the Robin problem, which is given in Theorem \ref{thm:diff_D2R}.
-The next two steps are similar to those for proving the convergence of the Neumann problem.
-In the second step, we show the truncation error is small by measuring the extent to which the numerical solution and the true solution of of the Robin problem satisfy the integral equation~\eqref{eqn:integral_dirichlet} (Theorem~\ref{thm:integral_error_robin} and Theorem~\ref{thm:dis_error_robin}).
-In the third step, we show that as is $\Delta_\M$, the operator $K_t$ is stable (Theorem~\ref{thm:regularity_robin} and Theorem~\ref{thm:regularity_boundary_robin}).

-First, we show that the true solution of the Dirichlet problem can be approximated by the true solution of the Robin problem. \begin{theorem} Suppose $u$ is the solution of the Dirichlet problem \eqref{eqn:dirichlet} and $u_{R,\beta}$ is the solution of the Robin problem \eqref{eqn:robin}, then
+In the point integral method, we use Robin boundary problem \eqref{eqn:robin-homo} to approximate the Dirichlet boundary problem \eqref{eqn:dirichlet-homo}.
+First, we show that the solution of the Robin problem converges to the solution of the Dirichlet problem as the parameter $\beta\rightarrow 0$. \begin{theorem} Suppose $u$ is the solution of the Dirichlet problem \eqref{eqn:dirichlet-homo} and $u_{\beta}$ is the solution of the Robin problem